Pitchshifter: Hiatus (2009–2018)

-Reunion tour (2018)
+Reunion tour and occasional shows (2018–present)

 In June 2016, the band tweeted "Looking at some live shows in Feb 2018 in the UK".
-This was followed by an announcement in April 2018 that the band would reunite for a short tour the following November to coincide with the 20th anniversary of the www.pitchshifter.com album; Simon Hutchby from earthtone9 would be replacing Jason Bowld on drums, as Bowld couldn't break away his commitments with Bullet for My Valentine.
+This was followed by an announcement in April 2018 that the band would reunite for a short tour the following November to coincide with the 20th anniversary of the www.pitchshifter.com album; Simon Hutchby from earthtone9 would be replacing Jason Bowld on drums, as Bowld could not break away his commitments with Bullet for My Valentine.
 When asked about a longer term reunion, J.S.
 Clayden emphasized that the current band members live in different cities and countries.
 Select demo material from the band's would-be seventh album, Sprint Finish, was released on the band's Bandcamp page.

 In January 2020, the band announced they were releasing a "redux" of Un-United Kingdom, with additional guest vocals, to coincide with the day of Brexit.
 Jason Bowld and Mark Clayden guested on former guitarist Jim Davies' album Headwars.

 In July 2020, the band released a re-recorded version of "Everything's Fucked" for the EFKD 2020 EP.
 Later that year, the band successfully crowdfunded though Kickstarter a retrospective diary book entitled Chasing The Broken White Line, chronicling the band's 1998 world tour; a sequel book, Tokyo or Bust, was announced in 2022.

+In July 2023, the band re-joined to perform two shows in the UK, one of them as part of the 2000trees festival.